garrandall/popular-music-data/tracks/do-me-right-detroit-emeralds.md

 And ironing board so you can
 Keep your new dress pressed, girl

-Ooh, I'm gonna keep you fine
+Oh, I'm gonna keep you fine
 I got to make you mine, mine
 Mine, mine, all mine